 |1||12 V, 60 W UL-listed power supply, 2.1x5.5 mm plug (lights)||GSM60A12-P1J|

 - Size T10 Torx screwdriver

 Populating the routing board

 When all components are soldered in place, the system can be assembled using the standoffs and screws.
 There are four male-female 6 mm standoffs to provide mechanical stability between the Arduino and the bottom of the plastic enclosure.
 However, there are only three 11 mm female-female standoffs between the Arduino and the custom shield because one hole on the Arduino (the one near the SCL pin) is unusable due to its proximity to the female header on the Arduino.
 Screw the three female-female standoffs on to three male-female standoffs to secure the standoffs to the Arduino.
 Then attach the routing board shield to the standoffs with the three M3 screws.
-Figure 5 shows a conceptualized end view of the populated shield mounted on the Arduino.
-Figure 6 shows a photograph of the populated and mounted system.
+Figure 9 shows a schematic of the Arduino shield.

 Software control from host